Mbed-TLS/mbedtls-test/developer_guide.md

 The Jenkins instance is a service which is known as [OpenCI](https://ci.trustedfirmware.org/view/Mbed-TLS/).

 It is maintained by Arm ([private issue board: OSSDEVOPS](https://jira.arm.com/projects/OSSDEVOPS)) on behalf of TrustedFirmware.
 The OpenCI instance is public.
-Only Mbed TLS team members (including non-Arm employees) can have accounts (access is via [the `trusted-firmware-mbed-tls-openci-users` team in `trusted-firmware-ci` on GitHub](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users/members)), but everyone can see test results.
+Only TrustedFirmware members and partners can have accounts (access is via [the `trusted-firmware-mbed-tls-openci-users` team in `trusted-firmware-ci` on GitHub](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users/members)), but everyone can see test results.

 Jobs whose name contains `restricted` are not visible publicly.
 They are moslty used to test security fixes that are not yet public.